Backstage Pastors - Bringing Vision Into Reality

 Leadership General

 For many years, I’ve had the privilege of coaching Executive Pastors who were new to the role, or just needed a second set of eyes during a season of personal growth.
-I’ve also helped a number of pastors during a construction project.
-With a heart for new church planters, it’s been my privilege to find ways to provide this coaching to you for practically free.
-For others, I’ve offered myself up at a nominal cost to offset the time borrowed from my family.
-Since coaching is not my main gig, I’ve been able to provide Executive Coaching for much less than those who do it full time.
+I’ve also enjoyed coaching Lead Pastors who were not in a place where they could hire an Executive Pastor.
+With a heart for new church planters, it’s been my privilege to find ways to provide this coaching to you at an affordable rate.
+Since coaching is not my main gig, I’ve been able to provide executive level coaching for much less than those who do it full time.
 If this is something you are interested in pursuing, keep on reading and then reach out to me.
 It would be my privilege to help you grow in your ability to lead your church and staff well.
-Send additional questions or customized requests to backstagepastors@gmail.com.
+Send additional questions or customized requests to [email protected].

 Continue reading